Program Information | Course Information | W&M Faculty | Dates | Deadlines | Program Fees | Eligibility | Handbooks

 - HISP 392/GBST 390 : History of Art in Andalucia (3 credits)

 There is a required 1 credit course to be taken in the Spring prior to departure, which you will be registered for following program acceptance.
 This course is designed specifically for students going on the summer program and is intended to enhance your cross-cultural understanding of Cádiz and to cover a variety of pre-departure information.
-The scheduling of this course will be dependent on the class times possible for program participants.
+The scheduling of this course will be on Tuesday 6:00pm to 7:20pm.

 Courses are taught by W&M faculty and faculty at the University of Cádiz.
 Grades will appear on the W&M transcript and will be included in GPA calculations.